-|Mature Size||4 feet tall by 6 feet wide|
+|Mature Size||4 ft. tall, 6 ft. wide|

-|Flower Color||White, blushed pink|
+|Flower Color||White, pink|

-How to Grow Coast Leucothoe
+Coast Leucothoe Care

 This shrub needs regular watering to perform best, and extra water during a drought season, as it is not drought-tolerant.
 During its bloom season, water deeply at the base so that flowers get enough moisture.